php-fig/fig-standards/bylaws/003-membership.md

 details that the individual applying on behalf of the PHP project believes are necessary to include.

+There must be a minimum two week period from the membership request being made before voting can begin to allow for necessary discussions.

-The membership application will be voted upon by the existing Member Projects in accordance with the [Voting Protocol bylaw][voting].
+The membership application can then be voted upon by the existing Member Projects in accordance with the [Voting Protocol bylaw][voting].
 PHP-FIG must perform checks to ensure that each application is valid and authorised by the PHP project that the applicant claims to act on behalf of.
 Once voting has completed